Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/BitVM - Compute Anything on Bitcoin.md

    - BitVM **requires a lot of data to be generated and processed**, which incurs an off-chain data management cost - tapleaf trees could theoretically grow to billions of leaves (requiring hundreds of megabytes for a reasonably complex program).
    - In the worst possible case, **you might need ~250 bitcoin transactions to settle an entire challenge/proof series** if the counterparty consistently disputes the computation outcome.
    - BitVM's current proposal is **limited to 2-party interactions**, restricting constructions like sidechains or rollups - multi-party smart contracts are supposedly theoretically possible, but more research is needed.
-   - **Contracts are "one-time use"** (related to the 2-party limitation) - every time 2 people engage in one of these contracts, they have to set up an entirely new set of bitcoin transactions.
+   - **Contracts are "one-time use"** (related to the 2-party limitation) - every time 2 people engage in one of these contracts, they have to set up an entirely new set of pre-signed bitcoin transactions.

 # More Resources